fortuity/origin_restful_authentication/README.markdown

 * Fix this: Some flash messages persist between pages
 * Fix this: After successful log in, user sees the login page
-* Add RSpec examples and stories to cover "Bells and Whistles" features
+* Add RSpec examples and stories to cover more "Bells and Whistles" features
 * Change "login" to use email addresses instead

 ## Done